rackerlabs/docs-developer-blog/_posts/2019-03-26-web-proxy-server-and-deployment.md

 2. Enter the 30-day trial license or your purchased license when prompted.

-3. Configure the web proxy server with an IP address, a gateway, and Domain Name Servers (DNS).
+3. Configure the web proxy server with an IP address, a gateway, and a Domain Name Server (DNS).

 ### Block a site